bgoonz/BGOONZ_BLOG_2.0/notes/JS-DOC/reference/constructor.md

     new CreatedConstructor().create().create() // it's pretty fine

-Ok, now it's pretty clear why changing the constructor can be useful.
+Ok, now it’s pretty clear why changing the constructor can be useful.

-Let's consider one more case.
+Let’s consider one more case.

     function ParentWithStatic() {}